Faitltd/FAIT/docs/google-app-password-setup.md

-# Setting Up Google App Password for FAIT Password Reset
+# Setting Up Google App Password for FAIT Co-op Password Reset

-This guide will walk you through the process of creating a Google App Password for your admin@itsfait.com account to enable password reset emails.
+This guide will walk you through the process of creating a Google App Password for your admin@fait-coop.com account to enable password reset emails.

 ## Prerequisites

-- Access to your admin@itsfait.com Google Workspace account
+- Access to your admin@fait-coop.com Google Workspace account
 - 2-Step Verification enabled on your Google account (required for App Passwords)

 ## Step 1: Enable 2-Step Verification (if not already enabled)